-Alex Larsen realized her passion for design and the opportunity to be creative early on in her life.
+Alex Morris realized her passion for design and the opportunity to be creative early on in her life.
 She enjoyed going to specialty stores and looking at all the vignettes and accessories.
 From wood working, clever ways to re-purpose materials, and beautiful decor, she always dreamed about having a house that leaves you breathless when you walk in the door.
-An early memory Alex has which proved her interest in design was her obsession with re-arranging things in the fabric store if they were out of place.
-“My mom would look at fabrics and I would go to the key chains and organize them by color, type, and size.
-I mean… who does that?!”
 Having things staged in a way that pleases the eye has always been something she’s enjoyed.
 “I’ve always loved space planning and re-arranging furniture to give the room new life.
-Until this last year I never realized that this industry was my calling!”
+Until a few years ago I never realized that this industry was my calling!”

 After meeting with Stephanie it was apparent that Heritage was the perfect fit for her.
-“I met with the Director, Stephanie, and immediately fell in love with the space, location, and how much love and energy Stephanie has put into the school.
+“I met with the CEO, Stephanie, and immediately fell in love with the space, location, and how much love and energy Stephanie had put into the school.
 I immediately felt welcomed and at home.
-I was so excited!
-However, I didn’t have enough money to cover all of tuition and wasn’t sure how I was going to make that happen.”
+I was so excited!”

-Alex had to decide whether to leave her full-time paying job to go to school, or risk continue working in a career she wasn’t passionate about.
+Due to finances, Alex had to decide whether to leave her full-time paying job to go to school, or risk continuing to work in a career she wasn’t passionate about.
 “I expressed my concerns to Stephanie about needing at least a part-time job if I did the full-time program, and within 24 hours she sent me an email saying there was an opportunity at a local furniture store.”
-It was a weekend receptionist position at Parker Furniture in Beaverton which is conveniently located near Alex’s home.
-She applied that day, got an interview, and was employed at Parker Furniture within 3 days.
+It was a weekend receptionist position at Parker Furniture in Beaverton.
+Alex applied that day, got an interview, and was employed at Parker Furniture within 3 days.
 “It seemed like the stars had aligned.”

-“Heritage has been such an uplifting atmosphere not only with the instructors and guest speakers, but with my colleagues as well.
-The intimate setting creates so much room for collaboration and problem solving that when I felt I was lost, I could rely on my classmates to help me figure out where I lost it.”
-Alex feels that Heritage is exactly what she needed to gain a thorough understanding of what it takes to be a designer and how to become inspired.
-“I know with the relationships I’ve made through Heritage, I will be able to go far in my career.
-I couldn’t be more excited for my future!”
+“Heritage was such an uplifting environment to be in, not only with the instructors and guest speakers, but with my colleagues as well.
+The intimate setting creates so much room for collaboration and problem solving.”
+Alex felt that Heritage was exactly what she needed to gain a thorough understanding of what it takes to be a designer.